Applicants for this Master’s degree in Integrative and Functional Nutrition must,

 1) Have a Bachelor's degree from an accredited University, with a 3.0 or better GPA (with a B minimum in sciences);

-Saybrook’s Integrative and Functional Nutrition degree program requires 50 credits, and includes five in-person residential conferences, and one 3-credit elective.
+Saybrook’s Integrative and Functional Nutrition degree program requires 48 credits, and includes three in-person residential conferences, and one 3-credit elective.
 No thesis or project is required.
 With the exception of the residential conferences, coursework is conducted in an online learning environment.
 The expected length of this program is 21 months with no summer break.
 Note: this degree program does not lead to eligibility to sit for the registration exam for dietitian nutritionists (the Registered Dietitian Nutritionist (RDN) credential).

 Master of Science (MS) in Integrative and Functional Nutrition Curriculum

 |MBM 5501 MS Graduate Colloquium and Professional Development I||1|

 |MBM 5502 MS Graduate Colloquium and Professional Development II||1|

 |MBM 5536 Fundamentals of Research -- Dietetics and Nutritional Research||3|

 |MBM 5611 Nutrition and Health: Whole Foods and Culinary Nutrition||3|